6 Things Your Doctor Never Told You about Becoming Dependent on Hydrocodone

 According to the Drug Enforcement Administration, “Hydrocodone is the most frequently prescribed opioid in the United States and is associated with more drug abuse and diversion than any other licit or illicit opioid.”

-If you are considering abusing hydrocodone, it is important to seek help right away.
+If you are abusing hydrocodone, it is important to seek help right away.

-Even if you become dependent on the drug purely because of your medication regimen, getting weaned off it can be difficult and may require more than just a tapered dosage amount.
-You may have to attend detox treatment for your dependency, and this could require intensive care, depending on the severity of your condition.
+Even if you become dependent on the drug purely because of your medication regimen, getting weaned off it can be difficult and may require more than just a tapering schedule.
+You may have to attend detox treatment for your dependency.

 You may need to be treated with methadone, buprenorphine, or clonidine instead of having your hydrocodone dosage tapered off.
-This is sometimes necessary, especially when the symptoms caused by hydrocodone withdrawal are incredibly severe.
-And if you go to detox treatment, you will also need to be screened for substance abuse issues along with any co-occurring disorders.
+This is sometimes necessary, especially when the symptoms caused by hydrocodone withdrawal are severe.

 Have You Been Abusing Hydrocodone or Another Drug?